Final energy consumption intensity (ENER 021) - Assessment published Jan 2013

 - European Economic Forecast - spring 2010 provided by European Commission (EC)

-- Final energy consumption of households (Eurostat) provided by Eurostat - Statistical Office of the European Union (ESTAT)
+- Supply, transformation, consumption - all products - annual data provided by Statistical Office of the European Union (Eurostat)

 Index of final energy intensity and energy intensity by sector, EU-27